anthonyjdella/rcs-unlocked/README.md

 ---

-### Step 8.
-Transactional Updates with quick action to Call the Coordinator
+### Step 8: Transactional Updates with Quick Action to Call the Coordinator

 Create Rich Card with 1 Quick Reply and 1 Phone Number